liuyc09/GestureRecog/README.txt

 not implemented for use in the password grammar.
 The masks are applied using cv::inRange() to provide a binary image of skin regions, and that image is then blurred and closed (eroded()/dilate()).
-Once the correct mask is found, you procede to the detection form, which begins looking for hand gestures.
+Once the correct mask is found, you proceed to the detection form, which begins looking for hand gestures.

 Immediately, any faces in the frame are identified and eliminated from consideration, using  OpenCV's built-in Haar cascade classifier (frontalface_alt_tree).
 Any other skin regions in the frame are considered to be hands, so a long sleeve shirt is required.
 These regions are captured as contours using cv::findContours.
-The gestures used for the passwords are captured at regular intervals (hardcoded to 3 seconds) to allow the user time to configure the next gesture.
+The gestures used for the passwords are captured at regular intervals (hard coded to 3 seconds) to allow the user time to configure the next gesture.

 I chose five gestures (or absence of) for my grammar, a closed fist (FIST),